khoivan88/eluent-translator/README.md

 This is the source code for the [Eluent Strength Translator webpage](https://eluenttranslator.netlify.app/) by Khoi Van.

+## Changelog

+### 2021-02-25

+- Include 22 solvents, sorted in increasing order of eluent strength.

 ## License

 This project is open source and available under the [MIT License](LICENSE).